alfredangelov/RVToolsDailyDump/README.md

 ## Security Considerations

 - **Password Encryption**: Uses RVTools' DPAPI-based encryption (same user/computer only)
+- **Secure Secret Storage**: Microsoft Graph ClientSecret stored encrypted in SecretManagement vault
+- **No Plaintext Secrets**: Configuration files contain only secret names, not actual secrets
 - **Least Privilege**: Use a dedicated service account with minimal vCenter permissions
-- **Credential Storage**: Credentials are encrypted in SecretManagement vault
+- **Credential Storage**: All credentials are encrypted in SecretManagement vault
 - **Network Security**: Ensure secure communication to vCenter and SharePoint
 - **File Permissions**: Restrict access to the toolkit directory
-- **Password Rotation**: Use Set-RVToolsCredentials.ps1 to update rotated passwords
+- **Secret Rotation**: Use credential management scripts to update rotated passwords/secrets

 ## Troubleshooting